What is cervical myelopathy?

 - Irregular movements

 X-rays can help delineate whether there is congenital narrowing of the spinal canal, as well as bone spur formations due to degeneration, which may be pressing on the spinal cord.
-Advanced studies, such as MRI or CT scans with dye, are the tools of choice in confirming spinal cord compression.

 - Treating the cause of the myelopathy